-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding - Tax law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response sys- - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The CD which is released twice during the year.
+The first release will ship the beginning of January 2008. - The final release will ship the beginning of March 2008.

-Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$25 (plus a \$5 handling fee).
+Purchase the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
+Price is subject to change.

-CD-ROM for small businesses.
-Publication 3207, The Small Business Resource Guide CD-ROM for 2005, has a new look and enhanced navigation features.
+CD for small businesses.
+Publication 3207, The Small Business Resource Guide CD for 2007, is a must for every small business owner or any taxpayer about to start a business.
 This year's CD includes:

-- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2005. - IRS Tax Map to help you find forms, instructions, and publications by searching on a keyword or topic. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions.
+- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2007. - Tax Map: an electronic research tool and finding aid. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.